 Seventy2 Architects, locally based in Danbury and established in 2005, takes a hands-on approach.
-The firm's principals work directly on the project and their location makes them conveniently accessible for meetings, town forums, and to be on-site.
+The firm's principals work directly on the project, and their location makes them conveniently accessible for meetings, town forums, and for on-site visits.